What's in this guide?

 - Existing damage.
 You wouldn’t be able to claim for any loss or damage that happened before cover started.
 Some policies also have a delayed start time too so be aware of the exact date you will be covered from with your policy.

-How can I find the right cover?
+How can I find the right cover for my home?

 - Know your cover needs.
 Before you start shopping for a policy, think about the risks you want to cover and the level of protection you need.
 Once you’re clear on the type of home insurance you’re after, you can start looking for the right policy.